-Rome‘s Monument for Vittorio Emanuele II is also known as the Vittoriano or the Altar of the Fatherland (Altare della Patria).
+The Monument for Vittorio Emanuele II in Rome is also known as the Vittoriano or the Altar of the Fatherland (Altare della Patria).
 It was built as a celebration of the greatness and majesty of Rome and is visible from almost anywhere in the city.
 Since 1921 the “Unknown Soldier” is buried in the monument.
 The style is neo-classical.
 Not everybody is equally impressed by the monument as some of its nicknames (“Wedding Cake”, “Typewriter”) testify.

 Vittorio Emanuele Monument Rome